metatensor/metatrain/docs/src/faq.rst

 **Q: My training fails with an out of memory error, what can I do?**

-**A:** This stems from loading too many structures into memory at the same time.
-Try to reduce batch size or to reduce the cutoff radius.
+**A:** This stems from loading a too large model or too many structures into memory at the same time.
+Try to reduce batch size or change the model size.
+Reducing the model size can be achieved by reducing the number of features or the cutoff radius.
+Refer to to the model docs for details.

 **Q: My training is very slow, what can I do?**